 Photography by Martin van Hemert Photography.

-Medical and healthcare facilities are finding other inventive ways to improve the efficiency of their spaces with the help of technology.
-Waiting rooms are adding check-in kiosks, allowing arriving patients to check-in for scheduled appointments, and avoiding overcrowded reception desks.
+Medical and healthcare facilities are finding other inventive ways to improve the efficiency of their spaces with the help of interactive technology.
+Waiting rooms are adding digital check-in kiosks, allowing arriving patients to avoid overcrowded reception desks.
 USB charging ports and network hubs are also being incorporated into both the waiting rooms and lounge areas so that patients, family, and staff can keep their electronics charged up or even work while they wait.

 Hospitals are also implementing electronic tracking systems to indicate when exam rooms have opened up, improving patient flow and reducing wait times.